 If the dataset is registered as versioned

-If your dataset is registered as versioned, you can use a versioned view to query it and see the data in the base, adds, and deletes tables without having to write complex join statements.
-In ArcGIS 10.1 and later releases, a versioned view is created when you register the dataset as versioned.
-For datasets that were versioned prior to ArcGIS 10.1 or were versioned when you did not have privileges to create a view, you can enable it for SQL access from the table or feature class context menu in ArcGIS for Desktop, thereby creating a versioned view.
+If your dataset is registered to use with traditional versioning, you can use a versioned view to query it and see the data in the base, adds, and deletes tables without having to write complex join statements.
+A versioned view is created when you register the dataset as versioned.

-You can use the Is_Versioned function to determine whether or not your dataset is registered as versioned.
-If it is registered as versioned, use the Version_View_Name function to determine the name of the versioned view.
+You can use the Is_Versioned function to determine whether or not your dataset is registered to participate in traditional versioning.
+If it is, use the Version_View_Name function to determine the name of the versioned view.

 If the dataset is not registered as versioned but is enabled for archiving

-If your dataset is not registered as versioned but is enabled for archiving, an archive view is created when archiving is enabled.
+If your dataset is not registered to participate in traditional versioning but is enabled for archiving, an archive view is created when archiving is enabled.

-If the Is_Versioned function returns False, use the Is_Archive_Enabled function to determine if your nonversioned dataset is enabled for archiving.
+If the Is_Versioned function returns False and you know for sure the dataset is not registered to participate in a branch versioin, use the Is_Archive_Enabled function to determine if your dataset is enabled for archiving.
 If it is enabled for archiving, use the Archive_View_Name function to determine the name of the archive view, which you can use to edit the dataset using SQL.

 If the dataset contains a binary geometry or ArcSDE XML column